Dangers of Finding Termites in Your South Florida Home

-Interestingly, it is important to note that not even concrete homes are safe from some termites as they can breach through to your attic and even furniture both inside and outside your home.
-Just because homeowners do not see the termites does not mean they are not there…as in South Florida there are two types of homes: Those that have termites and those that will.
-Better safe than sorry – the team of pest experts at Hulett highly recommends yearly termite inspections and a termite protection plan for homeowners in Florida.
+Interestingly, it’s important to note that not even concrete homes are safe from the most destructive termite species as they can breach through to your attic and even furniture both inside and outside your home.
+Just because homeowners do not see the termites does not mean they are not there…as we often say here in South Florida: “there are two types of homes: Those that have termites and those that will.”
+It’s better safe than sorry – the team of pest experts at Hulett highly recommends yearly termite inspections and a termite protection plan for homeowners in Florida.

-- Natives of China, Formosan workers are cream-colored and wingless, soldiers have elongated brown heads and mandibles and brownish-yellow undersides, while supplementary reproductives are light-colored and primary reproductives range from brown to black with wings.
-Most South Florida residents will only see the termites swarming, which appear this time of year (as it is termite season) and have wings.
+- Formosans are native to China.
+Workers are cream-colored and wingless, soldiers have elongated brown heads and mandibles and brownish-yellow undersides, while supplementary reproductives are light-colored and primary reproductives range from brown to black with wings.
+Most South Florida residents will only see the termites swarming.

-- Subterranean termites swarm in the morning or early evening usually after a rain in the spring or summer, but can swarm at any time of the year.
+- Subterranean termites swarm in the morning or early evening, usually after a rain in the spring or summer, but they can swarm at any time of the year.

-- Formosan and Asian termite infestations can occur even in living trees, such as oak, cypress, pine and maple.
+- Formosan and Asian termite infestations can occur even in living trees, such as oak, cypress, pine, and maple.
 Formosan termites often also cause power failures, chewing through electrical cables.
-There termites than swarm from these areas to nearby homes starting a new colony.
+These termites then swarm from these areas to nearby homes to start a new colony.

 By analyzing the geographic spread of subterranean termite specimens from 1990-2015, the UF study estimates that any home or structure within a 500-foot radius of a Formosan or Asian subterranean termite would be at risk for a termite infestation, and that is the minimum as cases have occurred from farther distances.